![]() |

 photographs of the design, and an identification of the product

 incorporating the design and the class to which that product belongs.
 12. What does the right of priority mean?
-According to the
+13. When must an applicant request the right of priority and how is the

 request made?
 14. What patent examination system has China adopted?
 15. When is an application published?
 16. How may an applicant respond to a rejection of the patent